amado831/sysprep-image/README.md

 After booting is complete,remove all the user profiles except Administrator and Default.
 They can be found in control panel/user profiles

 Then go to 'This PC', click 'Manage' and find 'Local Users and Groups.
 Delete all groups and users except for Administrator and guest.
-Other settings: Enable Administrator if necessary.
-Add network printers

-To activate the inactive administrator account, run the command net user administrator /active:yes If you want to enable the guest account as well run the command net user guest /active:yes

 Run Disk Cleanup or CC cleaner